fahadttariq/linkedin-experiance/README.md

 # linkedin_Scrape_company_people's_experiance
-this script wwill search for a company and it will scrape data for all of its people for each member it will scrape all of their experiences
+this selenium bot  will search for a company and it will scrape data for all of its people

+for each member it will scrape all of their experiences